Sign up for a Demo

 Advantages Over Competitors

-Billy's property management specialization means the interface and workflows match how property managers actually work.
+Billy's construction specialization means the interface and workflows match how construction teams actually work.

-Lease integration eliminates manual tracking of insurance requirements against Tenant move-in dates.
+Lease integration eliminates manual tracking of insurance requirements against Subcontractor move-in dates.

-The platform offers straightforward, transparent pricing tailored to property management companies, without the complexity or cost of enterprise platforms.
+The platform offers straightforward, transparent pricing, without the complexity or cost of enterprise platforms.

 Limitations

 Billy's narrow vertical focus is both its strength and weakness.
-It's only relevant for property management and real estate.
-If you operate in construction, manufacturing, logistics, or retail, Billy won't work for your workflows.
+If you operate in manufacturing, logistics, or retail, Billy won't work for your workflows.

 Additional limitations:

-- Smaller platform that's less robust than other COI tracking software like Jones or Certificial - Limited integrations beyond property management systems, with few connections to project management or ERP platforms
+• Smaller platform that's less robust than other COI tracking software like Jones or Certificial - Limited integrations beyond construction project management systems

-- Accepts Vendor-submitted certificates at face value without Carrier verification
+• Accepts Subcontractor-submitted certificates at face value without Carrier verification

 Security and Risk Protection